Garden Organic are encouraging everyone to 'Give it a grow' and grow something tasty you can eat.

 Taking part is easy.
 If you've not grown your own before then make a pledge and choose to grow one of our recommended vegetables.

-Anyone can grow their own food, even on a small scale.
+Anyone can grow their own organic food, even on a small scale.
 All you need is just one pot, some compost (preferably peat free and organic) and some seeds.
 We've got suggestions for some plants that are simple to grow, delicious to eat, and will grow happily and healthily in your pot.